thomasebsmith/finances/README.md

 ## Prerequisites
 You will need:
 - Git (to clone this repository)
-- Python >= 3.8 with support for virtual environments (to use this library)
+- Python >= 3.8 (to use this library)
+- Python support for virtual environments (to run scripts)
-- POSIX-compatible sh (to run the testing and linting scripts)
+- POSIX-compatible sh (to run scripts)

 ## Quick Start
 It is recommended to install and run this library in a virtual environment.